17-year-old basketball star latest victim in spike of New York City shootings

 Police say Brandon Hendricks was gunned down on Davidson Avenue in Morris Heights just before midnight, shot in the neck and pronounced dead at St. Barnabas Hospital.

+Hendricks was a star on the hardwood, but more importantly, a star off the court too.

+"It's been instilled in him since childhood that he had to go to college," Ellison said.
+"He knew that that was the goal, it was his responsibility to study hard and get the grades to do it.
+He's won a couple of basketball awards for being high in his academic stuff."

-The victim graduated from James Monroe High School last week and was described by head basketball coach Nigel Thompson as "our leader on and off the floor for the past 2 seasons."
+Hendricks graduated from James Monroe High School last week and was described by head basketball coach Nigel Thompson as "our leader on and off the floor for the past two seasons."

 "I'm pretty certain that the bullets that took Brandon's life were not meant for him," he wrote in a social media post.
 "He wasn't that kind of a kid."